nkrusch/recontext/notes/readme.md

   - Why?
 What makes the inference fail?

-* Increasing the difficulty of inference (e.g., higher variable count, more traces, or "noisy" trace) will likely break inference.
+* Increasing the difficulty of inference (e.g., higher variable count, more traces, or noisy trace) will likely break inference.
   - Can we uncover the limitations/boundary of the state-of-the-art techniques?

 * For polynomial equalities: